Goldenhub/cli-music-player/NOTE.md

 ## Things to note

 - is there a way to play sound in the cli?
-Yes, we will use mpg123 (a cli package)
+Yes
 - or is there a way to connect the cli to the system's speaker hardware?
-Yes. mpg123 does that
+Yes. we have to get one
 - ways to make it work seamlessly

 ## TODO